 - Ensure all candidates have an equal opportunity to demonstrate their abilities.

 Return of answer booklets and any other A4 paper, if used

 UK centres should refer to any accompanying instructions relating to the return of test materials by a reputable international courier service such as UPS.
 On no account should a candidate’s answer booklets be sent back by registered or first class mail.

 International centres should arrange for test materials to be returned by secure courier/secure track-trace.
 The definition of secure courier/secure track-trace is where the scripts are guaranteed to arrive back to the return address within the designated time and can be traced all the way back to the UK.
 Examples of a secure courier would be UPS, FedEx, DHL.
 On no account should a candidate’s answer booklets be sent back by surface mail.

 Please keep a record of the tracking number, method, date of despatch and number of packages in case of non-arrival.
 Cambridge Assessment cannot accept liability for lost answer booklets.

 All test materials must be sent back within 48 hours from the end of the test.

 Failure to return test materials promptly can lead to a delay in candidates’ results being released to institutions and can thereby put a candidate’s place at university at risk.

-Registration of candidates as a separate process
+Registration of candidates

 Candidates are entered for all our admissions tests through our secure online Entries Extranet.
-You will only be provided with access to an Entries Extranet account once you have received written confirmation from Cambridge Assessment Admissions Testing that your re-approval application has been successful.
+You will only be provided with access to an Entries Extranet account once you have received written confirmation from Cambridge Assessment Admissions Testing that your application has been successful.
 You must then register your candidates by making entries on the Entries Extranet.